 Zion-Benton’s Coalition for Healthy Communities mission is to lead our communities in a collaborative effort to improve identified health, wellness, and social issues.
 As subcommittee formed under this mission, the Literacy Task Force seeks to promote literacy within our community—to create a community of readers—and increase community awareness of existing literacy resources.

-The Literacy Task Force (LTF) of the Coalition for Healthy Communities is comprised of representatives from the four school districts serving Zion-Benton Township, districts 1, 3, 6 and 126.
+The Literacy Task Force (LTF) of the Coalition for Healthy Communities is comprised of representatives from the four school districts serving Zion-Benton Townships: Districts 1, 3, 6 and 126 are all represented.
+Additionally, the Zion-Benton Public Library Director, the Youth Services Librarians and the Teen Librarians all serve on this committee.
+We are also joined by representatives from the Zion Park District, the Lake County United Way, and the Lake County YWCA.
 Over the last several years the LTF has developed and implemented programs designed to promote literacy in our community.
-Most notably members of the task force have provided professional development to community and home daycare providers.
-These trainings have been conducted in partnership with the YWCA.

 2400 Gabriel Ave